 PhD, Organizational Psychology (Michigan)

-Dr. Lilius is currently engaged on a SSHRC-funded research program to examine the within-workday mechanisms through which people manage and recover from the demands of their work, with a particular focus on caregiving occupations.
+Her research centers on understanding the organizational factors and interpersonal strategies that enable people to stay engaged and derive meaning from their work despite impoverished or challenging conditions.
 She is also part of a research team called the Compassion Lab (www.compassionlab.com) whose research focuses on the nature and impact of compassion in work organizations.
-Her published work includes articles in Administrative Science Quarterly, Harvard Business Review, Human Relations, Journal of Organizational Behavior, and American Behavioral Scientist, as well as book chapters in the Handbook of Organizational Studies and the Handbook of Positive Organizational Scholarship.
+Her published work includes articles in the Academy of Management Review, Administrative Science Quarterly, Harvard Business Review, Human Relations, Journal of Organizational Behavior, and American Behavioral Scientist, as well as book chapters in the Handbook of Organizational Studies and the Handbook of Positive Organizational Scholarship.